BretCameron/sanity-plugin-order-documents/README.md

 For more information, see [Sanity's GraphQL documentation](https://www.sanity.io/docs/graphql).

-If you are using `gen1` of Sanity's GraphQL API, replace `allMovie` with `allMovies`.
+If using `gen1` of Sanity's GraphQL API, replace `allMovie` with `allMovies`.

-Remember, if your using a different GraphQL API, such as [Gatsby's](https://www.gatsbyjs.com/docs/graphql-reference/#sort), your queries may look a little different.
-In that case, please consult the documentation for whatever API you're using.
+Remember, if you're using a different GraphQL API, such as [Gatsby's](https://www.gatsbyjs.com/docs/graphql-reference/#sort), your queries may look a little different.
+In that case, please consult the documentation of that API.

 ## Custom Fields